Actions and Detail Panel

 In partnership with Impact Hub Oakland's Pathways2Justice series.

-Note: Registering for the Jan 11 class signs you up for the whole series.
+Note: Registering for March 23 signs you up for the whole series.

 Where: Kehilla Community Synagogue

 Accessibility: There is physical movement integrated into the curriculum.
 We will do our best to design and accommodate our activities to meet all body types and abilities.
 Please see our accessibility page for more details.
-Please see Kehilla Accessibility page for information about the space.
+For information about the space, please see Kehilla Accessibility page.

 What participants say: